AI use cases in manufacturing

 Here is how it works.
 Images and videos of products captured from all angles are fed to a combination of deep learning and computer vision algorithms.
 It’s trained on both defective and non-defective pieces.
 The algorithm later understands how the product should be and compares it with every manufactured product with a high scale of precision.

 If any defect is noticed, the whole manufacturing process stops until the root cause is found and fixed, separating the defective product.
-Al can be also used to prevent defects in advance, identifying potential issues with machinery that may cause defects in products.
+Summing up, Al & ML use cases in manufacturing help you prevent defects in advance, identifying potential issues with machinery that may cause defects in products.

 Many leading companies like BMW, Canon, Boeing, etc already use AI as a part of their product manufacturing lifecycle to ensure quality control.